 Eagle Bay Accommodation: There are nearly 50 properties in Eagle bay on Stayz.
 Click here to view them.

 Bunker Bay is 2 km of white sand on the Cape Naturaliste headland.
-It’s a perfect swimming beach, but it’s also excellent for snorkelling, fishing, and surfing.
+It’s a perfect swimming beach but also excellent for snorkelling, fishing, and surfing.

 A little further up the road is Shelley Cove.
-This sandy bay and rocky headland are one of the most beautiful bays in the area.
-The water is crystal clear, and you can find good snorkelling on the reef and rocks just off the beach.
+This sandy bay and rocky headland are among the most beautiful bays in the area.
+The water is crystal clear, and you can find good snorkelling on the reef and rocks off the beach.

 Shelley Cove is one of the few north-facing beaches in Western Australia.

 Near the Cape Naturaliste tip are three well-known surf spots: Quarries, Lighthouse, and Windmills.
 Head to Surf Forecast for the best times to surf here and surf conditions.

 Bunker Bay Loop is a 3.6 km walking trail up to the Cape Naturaliste Lighthouse.

 Bunker Bay Accommodation: We haven’t stayed at the Pullman Bunker Bay Resort Margaret River, but it has been recommended to us by numerous friends who have loved staying there.

 The beaches on this side of the Margaret River region aren’t as pretty as the Geographe Bay beaches, but they have their own special qualities.